archive

 CHANGE & CHANge & CHange & change

 Changes and change management are in all likelihood the most discussed subject in organizations all over the world, beside economy.
 How many kilometers of text, methods and models produced on the topic one might just guess.
-However, the subject/the area will for the coming decades keep on producing new methods, new models and new books since our desire to find ‘the’ way, ‘the universal’ way to make this happen – seems to be intrinsic
+However, the subject/the area will for the coming decades keep on producing new methods, new models and new books since our desire to find ‘the’ way, ‘the universal’ way to make this happen – seems to be intrinsic.

 For someone who has listen to pundits regarding change and been taught the most prevailing models one might wonder; why don’t we use them in daily life?